1 in 8 Christians worldwide are persecuted for following Jesus.

 Religious Nationalism - Using the majority religion of a country (usually Hinduism and Buddhism, but also orthodox Judaism or other religions) to imply Christians do not qualify as citizens.

-Ethnic Antagonism - Using cultural and tribal norms based on traditional religion to suggest Christians are outsiders.
+Clan and Ethnic Antagonism - Using cultural and tribal norms based on traditional religion to suggest Christians are outsiders.

 Denominational Protectionism - To maintain one’s Christian denomination as the only legitimate expression of Christianity in the country.